Anna20041983/pands-project/README.md

 **Version 1.0.0**

 ## Description
+This project contains an analysis of the Fisher's Iris Data Set.
+The analysis is done by using plots and statistical measures in Python.

 ## A list of items in the Pands-Project:
+1. Fisher's Iris Data Set
+2. Analysis of this data using Python as an analysis tool:
     1. Reading the Iris Data Set
     2. Summary of the Iris Data Set
     3. Data visualisation using different plots
         - histogram
         - boxplots
         - scatters
         - violiplots
     4. Statistical measures of The Iris Data Set Statistical Measures are a technique of descriptive analysis used to give a summary of the characteristics of a data set.
 Measures of central tendency describe some key characteristics of the data set based on the average or middle values, as they describe the centre of the data.

 ## How to analyse Data with Python: